Meadville Items

 Frank Schwab brewed beer under his own name from 1874 to 1903.
 In 1903 he founded the Meadville Brewing Company and used this company name from 1903 to 1905.
 He brewed beer under the Union Brewing Company name during 1905-1906, then went back to Meadville Brewing Company from 1906 to 1916.

-In image M8 – the first hand blown blob top clear bottle on the left, is embossed – (inside a circle) F. SCHWAB MEADVILLE PA.
+In image M8 – the first hand blown blob top clear bottle (it still has its stopper) on the left, is embossed – (inside a circle) F. SCHWAB MEADVILLE PA.
 The back is embossed – THIS BOTTLE IS NEVER SOLD.
 The second blob top amber bottle is embossed – (inside a circle) MEADVILLE BREWING CO.
 MEADVILLE, PA. – (under the circle) REGISTERED.
 The third amber bottle is the same as the second bottle, but it has a bottle cap top.

 In image M8b – the first blob top amber bottle on the left is embossed – (in a circle) ORRIS & MEEHAN MEADVILLE, PA.
 The second amber blob top bottle is embossed (in a circle) W.L.
 ORRIS MEADVILLE, PA.
 The third and fourth bottles are the same except one is amber and one is clear.
 They are embossed W.L.
 ORRIS MEADVILLE, PA.